Existence of weak solutions for nonlinear drift-diffusion equations with measure data

 \section{Abstract}

-We consider nonlinear drift-diffusion equations (both porous medium equations and fast diffusion equations) with a measure-valued external force.
-We establish existence of nonnegative weak solutions satisfying gradient estimates, provided that the drift term belongs to a sub-scaling class relevant to $L^1$-space.
-If the drift is divergence-free, such a class is, however, relaxed so that drift suffices to be included in a certain supercritical scaling class, and the nonlinear diffusion can be less restrictive as well.
-By handling both the measure data and the drift, we obtain a new type of energy estimates.
+We consider nonlinear drift-diffusion equations (both porous medium equations and fast diffusion equations) with measure data.
+We establish the existence of nonnegative weak solutions satisfying gradient estimates, provided that the drift term belongs to a sub-scaling class relevant to the $L^1$ space.
+When the drift is divergence-free, this requirement can be relaxed: the drift may belong to a class that is supercritical with respect to $L^1$-scaling class, and the admissible range of the diffusion exponent $m$ is enlarged as well.
+By handling both the measure data and the drift, we obtain a new type of energy estimate.
+We also discuss sharpness by constructing counterexamples showing that the general-drift range cannot be improved under the corresponding integrability scale without the divergence-free cancellation.
 As an application, we construct weak solutions for a specific type of nonlinear diffusion equation with measure data coupled to the incompressible Navier-Stokes equations.